How to support Right to Repair in the UK

 We’re based in London and we help other groups get started.
 And we’re part of a larger movement of community repair groups across the world, which keeps growing.

 In 2022, we held the third international Fixfest, bringing together community repair representatives from around the globe.
-We also held Fixfest UK online in 2020.
-This followed on from 2018’s first-ever UK-wide event in Manchester with 59 activists from 25 groups from Belfast to Pembrokeshire to Leeds.
-Together there we drafted The Manchester Declaration, calling for more repairable products.
+We also held Fixfest UK in Cardiff in 2023 and online in 2020.
+This followed on from 2018’s first-ever UK-wide event for community repair with 59 activists from 25 groups from Belfast to Pembrokeshire to Leeds.